A Companion Resource to Life Insurance Selling Secrets

 • Did you gain confidence you did not have before?

-• Do you feel in control of your career instead of at the mercy of it?
+• Do you feel in control of your future instead of at the mercy of it?

-• Did the anxiety about money or your future quiet down?
+• Did the anxiety about money quiet down?

 Questions to Answer — Record Yourself